Shazbot/Warhammer-Mods/docs/README.md

 ### 2.7.
 The timing differences

-We run our code manually and then it exists in the game.
-But when we put our code in a pack we need to tell the game when to run it.
+We run our code manually and that's how it gets injected into the game.
+But when we put our code in a pack we need to tell the game when to run our code.
 We usually want it to get run inside `cm:add_first_tick_callback`:

 ```lua